 Listen to pronunciation (Mandarin = standard Chinese without accent)

 Note: This Chinese character can also be pronounced men.
-However, with a different pronunciation, the meaning of the character will change as well.
+However, with a different pronunciation, the meaning of the character will change as well (not yet available in this dictionary).

 plural suffix for persons, plural